 The next stage involved a good amount of sketching.
 I sketched Storyboards, paper Prototypes, some initial logo possibilities, and the User Interface iconography.

 I had a robust UI Ideation and Sketching phase to try out many ideas, and discover the best path to pursue.
-Creating a low-fidelity, clickable Prototype enabled me to test out my ideas rapidly.
-Once I reached the testing phase, I saw that the low-fidelity level encouraged constructive comments and improvements on the framework rather than the Visual Design.
+Creating a low-fidelity, clickable paper Prototype enabled me to test out my ideas rapidly.
+Once I reached the Usability Testing phase, I discovered that the very low-fidelity level of my prototype encouraged constructive comments and improvements on the framework, which is what I wanted at that stage.

 I took advantage of the rapid prototyping features of InVision to initiate Usability Testing at an early stage in the design.
 Watching Wilbur and other testers use the app, and hearing their thoughts about the interactions enabled me to add a number of improvements and refinements to the app.

-Based on the responses from my Usability Testing, I believe that my app fills an unmet need – that of busy, working parents who want to know what to expect in their child's development, but who have very little time to read books or long websites on these topics.
+Based on the responses from my Usability Testing, I believe that my app fills an unmet need – that of a busy, working parent who wants to know what to expect in their child's development, but who have very little time to read books or long websites on these topics.
 This app won't be bogged down with unnecessary features that they won't have time to use (and might feel guilty about not using).
-This app would be gender neutral, and aimed toward working parents.
+This app would be gender neutral (for both parent and child), and aimed toward working parents.

 If this app were to be launched, I would measure its effectiveness using the following success metrics.
-Quantitative: number of downloads, frequency of use after download, and number of user reviews.
+Quantitative: number of downloads, frequency of use after download, and time spent interacting with the app.
 Qualitative: content of user reviews, overall user satisfaction, whether users feel more informed as a result of using app, likelihood of user to recommend to a friend.